 - consists of 80 multiple-choice questions

 - has a two (2) hour time limit

 - has a passing mark of 75%

 - is closed book

 - is offered in English only

+- is a computer-based exam

 CSA is solely responsible for administering the RHFAC Professional Exam.
 Please direct all questions regarding the exam to the CSA Shop or contact CSA Group directly at CSA Group 1-800-463-6727 or training@csagroup.org.